Faisal-Qadri/CEE-498-Project-Pore-in-Concrete/Methods.md

     Figure 13: ANN models used for estimating porosities

-The first step for doing ANN is to determine the type of varibles used for training the datasets.
+The first step for doing ANN is to determine the type of variables used for training the datasets.
 As shown in Fig 14, the variables shown are all in float 64 type.
 However, only float32 datatype works well for tensor flow, and the variables are hence converted to this datatype.

 <img src ="images/fig28.JPG" width =250>